TingHLiao/WebCanvas/README.md

 &emsp;&ensp; Return to the beginning canvas.
 However, if you click it accidently, you can still go back to the last paint by "undo".

 <img src='./markdown_img/save2.png' style="float:left">&nbsp;save
-&emsp;&ensp; You can save you gorgeous painting by clicking this button, then the canvas will be saved to ./download as "MyGorgeousCanvas.png".
+&emsp;&ensp; You can save your gorgeous painting by clicking this button, then the canvas will be saved to ./download as "MyGorgeousCanvas.png".

 ### Function description